Get in touch

 Welcome to The Raikes Journal

-Thank you for visiting The Raikes Journal - a digital magazine and community interest company (CIC) dedicated to delivering engaging, original, clickbait-free, quality local journalism about Gloucestershire.
+Thank you for visiting The Raikes Journal.
+Raikes is a digital magazine and community interest company (CIC) dedicated to delivering engaging, original, clickbait-free, quality local journalism about Gloucestershire.
+No listicles, no pop-ups, no advertorial, no allegiances to political paymasters.

-All you need to do to start receiving your free editions is to sign up to our free mailing list below.
-Just use your email address.
-Or you can sign up to receive your two extra editions a week and see past all our paywalls for just £2.30 a week - or £1.80 a week if two or more people sign up at once.
+You can sign up to support us and see past the paywalls for just £2.30 a week - or £1.80 a week if two or more people sign up at once.
 Or go all in and become one of our Founding Partners or Founding Members!

 Founding Members overpay the annual subscription to the tune of £250-plus.
-Doing that not only helps make possible what we do, but gives you a special working relationship with Raikes, putting you firmly on our radar when it comes to stories you want us to cover.
-You just need to let us know.
+Doing that helps make possible what we do and gives you a special working relationship with Raikes.

 If you think how Gloucestershire is presented is important, and if you think journalism is important and you want it to remain the county, clickbait free - original well-written stories, not recycled press releases, or puff, able to challenge authority if needed, to hold people to account, that can tell your stories, that can stand up for your community - then please do support us.